inaka/rpsls/README.md

 To play this game just create a module that implements the *rpsls_player* behaviour, submit a pull-request, and we'll add it to the competition.

 * Sponsored by [Inaka](http://inakanetworks.com)
-* You can see some sample implementations on src/players
+* You can see some sample implementations [here](https://github.com/inaka/rpsls/tree/master/src/players)
 * If only one person enters, that person will win the ticket.
 * The winner has the option to take our Erlang Factory 2012 ticket.
 * If the winner cannot *personally* go, they must inform us so we can give it to someone else.